Oghma-Infinium/Apostasy/Documentation/CONFIG.md

  8. `Precision Trail Magic Replacer - Edit`: Disable if disabling the mod above.
  9.  `Precision magic trails`: Disable if disabling the mods above.
  10. `Precision Trail Replacer - Simple`: Replacer for the default Precision weapon trail.
- 11. `Visualized Critical Hits - MIF`: Adds some additional visual feedback on critical strikes.
-Can be disabled if it does not suit user preferences.

 ## Optional Gameplay Tweaks